Devlin-Moyer/macaw/README.md

 this is the roughest possible draft of a README; pls do not judge

-Python package dependencies: cobra, networkx, pebble
+Python package dependencies: cobra, networkx, pebble, scipy

 pathway of 0 means reaction wasn't in any pathway (and probably not flagged by any tests except maybe the diphosphate test)